Released under the MIT License. See LICENSE for details.

 [docs] def data_size_str(bytecount: int, compact: bool = False) -> str: """Given a size in bytes, returns a short human readable string.
 In compact mode this should be 6 or fewer chars for most all sane file sizes. """ # pylint: disable=too-many-return-statements # Special case: handle negatives. if bytecount < 0: val = data_size_str(-bytecount, compact=compact) return f'-{val}' if bytecount <= 999: suffix = 'B' if compact else 'bytes' return f'{bytecount} {suffix}' kbytecount = bytecount / 1024 if round(kbytecount, 1) < 10.0: return f'{kbytecount:.1f} KB' if round(kbytecount, 0) < 999: return f'{kbytecount:.0f} KB' mbytecount = bytecount / (1024 * 1024) if round(mbytecount, 1) < 10.0: return f'{mbytecount:.1f} MB' if round(mbytecount, 0) < 999: return f'{mbytecount:.0f} MB' gbytecount = bytecount / (1024 * 1024 * 1024) if round(gbytecount, 1) < 10.0: return f'{gbytecount:.1f} GB' return f'{gbytecount:.0f} GB'

-[docs] class DirtyBit: """Manages whether a thing is dirty and regulates attempts to clean it.
-To use, simply set the 'dirty' value on this object to True when some action is needed, and then check the 'should_update' value to regulate when attempts to clean it should be made.
+[docs] class DirtyBit: """Manages whether a thing is dirty and regulates cleaning it.
+To use, simply set the 'dirty' value on this object to True when some update is needed, and then check the 'should_update' value to regulate when the actual update should occur.
 Set 'dirty' back to False after a successful update.
 If 'use_lock' is True, an asyncio Lock will be created and incorporated into update attempts to prevent simultaneous updates (should_update will only return True when the lock is unlocked).
 Note that It is up to the user to lock/unlock the lock during the actual update attempt.
 If a value is passed for 'auto_dirty_seconds', the dirtybit will flip itself back to dirty after being clean for the given amount of time. 'min_update_interval' can be used to enforce a minimum update interval even when updates are successful (retry_interval only applies when updates fail) """ def __init__( self, dirty: bool = False, retry_interval: float = 5.0, *, use_lock: bool = False, auto_dirty_seconds: float | None = None, min_update_interval: float | None = None, ): curtime = time.monotonic() self._retry_interval = retry_interval self._auto_dirty_seconds = auto_dirty_seconds self._min_update_interval = min_update_interval self._dirty = dirty self._next_update_time: float | None = curtime if dirty else None self._last_update_time: float | None = None self._next_auto_dirty_time: float | None = ( (curtime + self._auto_dirty_seconds) if (not dirty and self._auto_dirty_seconds is not None) else None ) self._use_lock = use_lock self.lock: asyncio.Lock if self._use_lock: import asyncio self.lock = asyncio.Lock() @property def dirty(self) -> bool: """Whether the target is currently dirty.
 This should be set to False once an update is successful. """ return self._dirty @dirty.setter def dirty(self, value: bool) -> None: # If we're freshly clean, set our next auto-dirty time (if we have # one). if self._dirty and not value and self._auto_dirty_seconds is not None: self._next_auto_dirty_time = ( time.monotonic() + self._auto_dirty_seconds ) # If we're freshly dirty, schedule an immediate update. if not self._dirty and value: self._next_update_time = time.monotonic() # If they want to enforce a minimum update interval, # push out the next update time if it hasn't been long enough. if ( self._min_update_interval is not None and self._last_update_time is not None ): self._next_update_time = max( self._next_update_time, self._last_update_time + self._min_update_interval, ) self._dirty = value @property def should_update(self) -> bool: """Whether an attempt should be made to clean the target now.
 Always returns False if the target is not dirty.
 Takes into account the amount of time passed since the target was marked dirty or since should_update last returned True. """ curtime = time.monotonic() # Auto-dirty ourself if we're into that. if ( self._next_auto_dirty_time is not None and curtime > self._next_auto_dirty_time ): self.dirty = True self._next_auto_dirty_time = None if not self._dirty: return False if self._use_lock and self.lock.locked(): return False assert self._next_update_time is not None if curtime > self._next_update_time: self._next_update_time = curtime + self._retry_interval self._last_update_time = curtime return True return False

 [docs] class DispatchMethodWrapper(Generic[ArgT, RetT]): """Type-aware standin for the dispatch func returned by dispatchmethod.""" def __call__(self, arg: ArgT) -> RetT: raise RuntimeError('Should not get here')